Today Lee Steinfeld “Leonhart” discusses launching a successful YouTube channel and raising funds for charity.

 How did the channel become so successful?

 Seeing someone passionate and positive about their craft is always infectious.
-I believe a combo of passion and always creating original content (setting trends) helped make my YouTube channel a success.
+I believe a combo of passion and still creating original content (setting trends) helped make my YouTube channel a success.

 Can you give some tips on how people can make a great YouTube video?